 The standard voltage for electrical items in Australia is 240V.
-Electric plugs have three flat pins one of which is an earth pin.
+Electric plugs have three flat pins, one of which is an earth pin.
 You may need to buy an adaptor or have the plugs changed when you arrive.

-Note: In the picture, the red dot indicates that the switch is on and power is flowing through that socket.
+Note: In the picture, the red dot indicates that the switch is on and power flows to that socket.